Tracing the green valley with entropic thresholding: Conclusions

-\citet{schawinski14} use two empirical lines to define the green valley population in the colour-mass diagram.
-We show these empirical lines in the colour-mass diagram of our data in \autoref{fig:schawinski} for a comparison.
-Clearly, the green valley defined by the empirical lines of \citet{schawinski14} is much broader than the green valley identified by our method.
-This may have important consequences for any analysis with the galaxies in the green valley.
-Further, we identify the green valley using only optical colour.
+A caveat in our analysis is that we identify the green valley using only optical colour.
 A number of studies suggest that the (NUV-r) or UV-optical colours are superior for the identification of the green valley \citep{wyder07, salim14}.
 The primary advantage of the UV over optical is that it can detect even a low level of ongoing star formation.
 We plan to use different colours to identify the green valley with our method and carry out an in depth study of the green valley galaxies in a future work.

-Identifying the green valley can provide valuable insights into several aspects of galaxy evolution.
-The study of the green valley galaxies would reveal the different physical processes and quenching mechanisms that are responsible for the suppression of star formation in the transitional galaxies.
-The properties of these galaxies can also provide important constraints for the theoretical models of galaxy formation and evolution.
-Comparing the predictions of these models with observations of galaxies in the green valley would allow us to refine and improve our understanding of how galaxies form, evolve, and transform over cosmic time.

 Finally, we note that the green valley does not have a universally accepted definition.
 Different studies define the green valley using empirical lines in the colour-mass, colour-magnitude or mass-SFR plane.
 The exact criteria for identifying the green valley remains subjective.
 Keeping this subjectivity in mind, we propose a new definition of the green valley using the entropic thresholding.
 The entropic thresholding is based on the idea of maximum entropy which is more general in nature.
-We do not use any empirical definition to identify the green valley.
-The boundary of the green valley in our method is exclusively decided by the dataset.
+The boundary of the green valley in our method is exclusively decided by the data.
 We conclude that our method provides a natural and robust definition of the green valley.